 Winery DTC Software: POS, Ecommerce & Wine Club

 When it comes to direct-to-consumer sales, there are a lot of different functions to consider.
 If you have a tasting room where you serve the public, chances are that winery POS software is high on your list of technology needs.
-A winery POS system is what you may think of as the “cash register” in your tasting room or retail store, but these days POS systems for wineries can encompass a lot more than that.
+A POS system is what you may think of as the “cash register” in your tasting room or retail store.
+These days POS systems for wineries can encompass a lot more than that.
 Wine POS may also refer to a system that manages your winery’s ecommerce store (where customers can buy wine online) and your digital wine club, depending on the program you go with.

 Wholesale Wine Distribution Software